ltw-webdev-1/curriculum/info-boxes.md

     notes:
       - label: "CSS snippets"
         text: "Create the boilerplate with `borderbox`"
+    after: "The `border-box` system changes the browsers layout math to include the `padding` in the `width`—the default is more difficult to manage when making flexible, responsive websites."

   - title: "Write the info box HTML"
     before: |